CoCoFL: Communication- and Computation-Aware Federated Learning via Partial NN Freezing and Quantization

-\textbf{System Model:} We target a distributed system comprising one \emph{server} that is responsible for coordination and \emph{devices}~$\mathcal C$ that act as clients.
-Each device~$c{\in}\mathcal C$ has exclusive access to its local data~$\mathcal D_c$.
-Training is done iteratively using \acf{FL} in synchronous rounds~$r$.
-In each round, a subset of the devices~$\mathcal C^{(r)}{\subset} \mathcal C$ is selected.
-Each selected device downloads the latest model parameters~$w^{(r)}$ from the server, performs training on its local data for a pre-defined \emph{round time}~$T$, and then uploads the updated model parameters back to the server.
-The server aggregates all received updates by averaging the parameters (\emph{FedAvg}~\cite{mcmahan2017communicationefficient}) to build a new model~$w^{(r+1)}$ for the next round:
+\textbf{System Model:} We target a distributed system comprising a \emph{server} that is responsible for coordination and \emph{devices}~$\mathcal C$ that act as clients.
+Each device~$c\in\mathcal C$ has exclusive access to its local data~$\mathcal D_c$.
+Training is done iteratively using \ac{FL} in synchronous rounds~$r$.
+In each round, a subset of the devices~$\mathcal C^{(r)}\subset \mathcal C$ is selected.
+Each selected device downloads the latest model parameters~$w^{(r)}$ from the server, performs training on its local data for a pre-defined \emph{round time}~$T$, and then uploads the updated model parameters to the server.
+The server averages all received updates (FedAvg~\citep{mcmahan2017communicationefficient}) to build~$w^{(r+1)}$ for the next round:

-Parameter updates that arrive late at the server (stragglers) are dis\-carded, i.e., it is crucial that each device uploads its update in time.
+The server discards updates that arrive late (straggler), i.e., devices must upload their updates in time.

-\textbf{Device Model:} Devices are \emph{heterogeneous w.r.t.\ their computation (performance) and communication constraints}.
-The performance of a device (how long the training of \iac{NN} takes) depends on its hardware (number of cores, microarchitecture, memory bandwidth, etc.), software (employed deep learning libraries, etc.), and training hyperparameters (topology, amount of data, etc.).
-Some of these parameters are fixed by the \ac{FL} system (\ac{NN} topology, etc.), others are fixed by the device (hardware, software, amount of data), but some hyper-parameters~$A_c^{(r)}$ can be adjusted per device per round.
-In our case, $A_c^{(r)}{\in}\mathcal A$ describes the subset of all \ac{NN} layers that are trained in round~$r$ by device~$c$.
-The training time of device~$c$ for any $A{\in}\mathcal A$ is represented by the function~$t_c : \mathcal A{\to}\mathbb{R}$.
-We obtain~$t_c$ through profiling (measuring the training time for different~$A$).
+\textbf{Device Model:} Devices are \emph{heterogeneous w.r.t.\ their computation (performance), memory, and communication constraints}.
+The performance of a device (how long the training of \iac{NN} takes) depends on its hardware (number of cores, microarchitecture, memory bandwidth, etc.), software (employed deep learning libraries, etc.), and training configuration (topology, amount of data, etc.).
+Similarly, the available memory~$M_c$ of device~$c$ depends on its hardware, while the required memory during training depends on the software and training configuration.
+Some of these configurations are fixed by the \ac{FL} system (\ac{NN} topology, etc.), while others are fixed by the device (hardware, software, amount of data), but some configuration~$A_c^{(r)}$ can be adjusted per device per round.
+In our case, $A_c^{(r)}\in\mathcal A$ describes the subset of all \ac{NN} layers that are trained in round~$r$ by device~$c$, with~$\mathcal A$ being the set of all configurations (see \cref{sec:technique_block_selection}).
+The training time of device~$c$ for any $A\in\mathcal A$ is represented by the function~$t_c : \mathcal A{\to}\mathbb{R}$.
+The required memory during training is represented by $m_c : \mathcal A{\to}\mathbb{R}$.
+We obtain~$t_c$ and $m_c$ through profiling our technique on real hardware (measuring the training time and peak memory usage for different~$A$).